tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 when the Haskell side expects it to return a primitive `double`.
 Even if the Haskell side expected an object, say of type `java.util.List`, the Java quasiquotation can't return an object of type `java.lang.String` either.
-And conversely for arguments, Java and Haskell need to agree on what the type of arguments are, or a compile-time error ensues.
+And conversely for arguments, Java and Haskell need to agree on the type of arguments, or a compile-time error ensues.

-Type checking across language boundaries works as follows.
+Given that no one compiler analyses both languages, how can type-checking work across language boundaries?
+Fortunately, both compilers can be put to cooperate on the task.
 First, GHC infers the types of the antiquoted variables and the return type which is expected of the quasiquotation.
 Then, these types are translated to Java types.
 The translation is conducted by a machinery of type classes living in the package [jvm](https://github.com/tweag/inline-java/jvm).
-The particular innards of this is not interesting to us now, but what matters is that it allows to translates types across languages.
+The details of this process are not important at this point.
+What matters is that it enables us to translate types across languages.
 For instance,
 | Haskell type | Java type         |
 |:-------------|------------------:|